FraunhoferIEE/curriculumagent/docs/agents/teacher.rst

 Teacher
 =======

-The *Teacher* agent is the first in the pipeline of the project.
+The *Teacher* agent is the first agent in the pipeline of the project.
+The Goal of the agent is to test various topology actions and find suiting actions that stabilize the grid.

-One major problem of tackling automatic control of large power networks is the vast amount of actions the agent can take.
+One major problem of tackling automatic control of large power networks is the vast amount of topology actions.
-The following picture shows the layout or graph of the power network that is to be controlled by the final agent:
+Since it is infeasible to simulate the impact of each of those actions at runtime of the final agent we need to create a set of reduced actions that are most valuable for the later agents.

+As example, you can look at the grid of the NeurIPS 2020 Challenge.
+Even though the graph is still quite comprehensible, the number of topology actions are here already around 70,000 actions.
+Thus, it is definitely important to only look at the most important ones.

 .. figure:: /_static/l2rpn_neurips_2020_track1_layout.png
     :alt: The network layout of the neurips 2020 challenge.

-In total there are about 70,000 actions the agent can take to change the topology of the network.
-Since it is infeasible to simulate the impact of each of those actions at runtime of the final agent we need to create a set of reduced actions that are most valuable for the later agents.

 Teacher Implementations
 -----------------------